 This is far from the first time that apparitions haunting young people have sent adults chasing horrors they couldn’t themselves see.
 In 1692, what came to be known as the Salem witch trials began with little girls pointing to empty space and insisting that evil spirits stood there.
 The events at Salem were especially shocking because of how powerfully and how quickly rigid power structures were turned upside down.
 Seventeenth-century Massachusetts was not a place where children’s experiences were privileged.
 Puritans were firm believers that young people needed to be forced, against their naturally sinful natures, into a Godly submission.
 Cotton Mather, a Puritan minister who was fascinated by the Salem witch scare, was fond of reminding children that they were obligated to obey the fathers that God had placed in charge.
 In one sermon, Mather warned the young members of his congregation that rebelling against one father figure was tantamount to throwing off the yoke of divine authority.
 “Can you dream,” he asked the children looking up at him, “that God will allow any Contempt of Political Parents, of Ecclesiastical, or of Scholastical?”
 In case the young upstarts were unsure of the answer, Mather was happy to provide a terrifying visual of the fate awaiting doubting children: “The Eye that mocks at his Father and despises to obey his Mother,” Mather intoned, “the Ravens of the Valley shall pick it out, and the young Eagles shall eat it.”

-There was a need, the elders agreed, to make the colony great again.
+There was a need, the elders believed, to make the colony great again.

 So when young girls and adolescents, some of them low-status servants and orphans, insisted that they saw threats invisible to powerful adults, they offered a powerful challenge to the belief that grown-up men knew best.
 The adults’ nostalgia for the allegedly better days of their own youth was revealed as its own delusion.
 As they progressed, the witch trials demonstrated that the most commanding adults in the community were powerless to stop, or even to truly recognize, the horrors that their children could see plain as day.